-Draw aa links: Same as the 'Sequence tag' button.

-AA as text: Toggles between showing highlighted amino acid

-masses as text and as masses.

-Compressed table: Toggles the displays the table into a compressed format in order to show more cells.
+Draw aa links: AA as text: Same as the 'Sequence tag' button.
+Toggles between showing highlighted amino acid Compressed table: masses as text and as masses.
+Toggles the displays the table into a compressed format to show more cells.
 Print: Same as the 'Print' button.